 Modern police field investigative techniques in collection and preservation of physical evidence and interrogation and preparation of formal statements of witnesses and suspects.
 Offered fall and winter semesters.

 Functions of law enforcement and the roles of the police in contemporary society.
 Study of the police from several perspectives: historical, sociological, psychological, organizational, and political.
 Issues, research, and trends pertinent to law enforcement organizations.
 Offered fall and winter semesters.
-Prerequisites: CJ 201.
+Prerequisite: CJ 201.

 An in-depth analysis of the historical perspectives, current status components, and opportunities in private security.
 Special emphasis is placed on technology, internal and external threats, and fire prevention and safety.
 Offered fall semester.

-An in depth study of crimes committed almost exclusively against women.
+An in-depth study of crimes committed almost exclusively against women.
 Such crimes include sexual harassment, rape, and certain types of murder.
 The course is taught within the framework of feminist theory and research.
 Cross-listed with WGS 320.
 Offered fall semester.

 A comparative study of criminal justice in relation to past, current, and emerging human rights claims, violations, protections, and enforcement locally, regionally, nationally, and internationally.
 Part of the Human Rights Issue.
 Offered winter semester.
-Prerequisite: Junior Standing.
+Prerequisite: Junior standing.

 An examination and discussion of the American correctional process with emphasis on correctional institutions, inmate social system, institutional, and community programs and procedures, probation, parole, and contemporary issues.
 Offered fall and winter semesters.
-Prerequisites: CJ 201.
+Prerequisite: CJ 201.

 Examination of digital communication and media in relation to crime and victimization as it intersects with the United States and international criminal justice systems.
 Investigation of the use of digital spaces and media in relation to cultures of privacy, fraud, trafficking, emancipation, terror, and perceptions of expanding and retracting democracy.
 Part of the Globalization Issue.
 Cross-listed with DS 335.
 Offered every semester.
 Prerequisite: Junior standing.